bfeijoj/Damage-Recovery-of-Composite-Laminates-through-Deep-Learning-with-Guided-Waves/README.md

 Contributions to this repository are welcome!
 Feel free to submit issues and pull requests to enhance the functionality, documentation, or address any bugs.

+## License

+This project is licensed under the GNU License.

-Feel free to explore, execute, and build upon these notebooks to understand and apply the methodology presented in the associated paper.
+:four_leaf_clover: Feel free to explore, execute, and build upon these notebooks to understand and apply the methodology presented in the associated paper.